-The aftermath of Cyclone Gabrielle saw unprecedented mobilisation of large wood debris causing widespread damage.
-Large wood debris (LWD) impacted and threatened bridges, roads, our water pipeline, residential homes, waterways and beaches.
+The aftermath of Cyclone Gabrielle saw unprecedented mobilisation of large woody debris (LWD) causing widespread damage.
+Large woody debris impacted and threatened bridges, roads, our water pipeline, residential homes, waterways and beaches.

-It’s estimated around 1.4 million tonnes of LWD are within our hill and water catchments, costing over $172m to remove.
+It’s estimated around 1.4 million tonnes of LWD was within our hill and water catchments.

 Focus areas